AdobeDocs/certification.en/help/certifications/restart-program.md

 ## What is Adobe Restart program?

-The Adobe Restart Program is an initiative that allows individuals with expired Experience Cloud certifications to recertify, free of charge.
+The Adobe Restart Program is an initiative that allows individuals with expired Experience Cloud certifications to re-certify, free of charge.
 If you have previously held an Adobe Digital Cloud Experience certification that has since expired, you may be eligible for a FREE new, frictionless certification!
 Depending on the solution, you can participate in continuous learning activities or take an un-proctored job role exam.
 This program is a valuable resource for people seeking to enhance their digital expertise and stay competitive.

-### How to proceed?
+### How to proceed?{#exams}

 * Log in to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.
 * Check eligibility in your profile history.
 If you are eligible you will see an exam listed that begins with RES.